WHAT OUR VOLUNTEERS HAVE SAID:

 |18:30||Enjoy a delicious evening meal and relax whilst gazing at the stars……|

-As a intern you will experience hands-on eld research relevant to the Conservation of savannah ecosystems in Africa.
+As an intern, you will experience hands-on eld research relevant to the Conservation of savannah ecosystems in Africa.
 Join us and study birds, reptiles, ungulates, rodents, small predators, bats, vegetation and a variety of other plant and animal life in one of southern Africa’s most unique Conservation areas within a global biodiversity hotspot.
-Investigate the interface among protected areas, rural communities and commercial agriculture in Swaziland’s Lubombo Conservancy while based in the private Mbuluzi Game Reserve and also working in neighbouring Hlane Royal National Park and Mlawula Nature Reserve.
+Investigate the interface among protected areas, rural communities, and commercial agriculture in Swaziland’s Lubombo Conservancy while based in the private Mbuluzi Game Reserve and also working in neighboring Hlane Royal National Park and Mlawula Nature Reserve.

-Although savannah’s are well represented in African Conservation areas, they are subjected to increasing degradation as a result of human in uences through land use and climate change.
-Though well known for large charismatic game such as elephants, rhinos and lions, there are a variety of smaller species that are threatened and are arguably more important to the functioning of savannah’s.
+Although savannahs are well represented in African Conservation areas, they are subjected to increasing degradation as a result of human influences through land use and climate change.
+Though well known for the large charismatic game such as elephants, rhinos and lions, there are a variety of smaller species that are threatened and are arguably more important to the functioning of savannah’s.